 In view of the out-turn position outlined above on our General Fund Revenue Account for the year, it has not been necessary to draw on the General Fund Working Balance.
-At 31st March 2023 the Council retained a General Fund Working Balance of £1.0m.
+At 31st March 2024 the Council retained a General Fund Working Balance of £1.0m.
 This is unchanged from the position reported for the previous year.
-The department figures shown above include internal recharges which are removed from the figures stated in the CIES (Page 41).